microflows/mfNode-ts/readme.md

 So you can update project-code or hotload plugins without redeploying.

-Details in [nodeVM](https://github.com/microflows/nodeVM) MF's official runtime of remote module
+More Details in [nodeVM](https://github.com/microflows/nodeVM) ( MF's official runtime of remote module )

 ### MF dev specification